mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 On top of numerical stability, a well conditionned problem makes it a lot easier for the optimizer to do its job.
 In this lesson, Vincent also suggest that it is possible to normalize image data to get a zero mean.
 However in the TensorFlow introduction Lab at the end of lesson 6 we learned to do a min-max normalization on a grayscale image which yeilds a 0.5 mean value.
 I chose this last method since I had hands-on expericence with it and it preserves the ability to accurately show the image within a *matplotlib* figure.
 Here are the values of the previous grayscale image before normalization:
 ![alt text][image17]
 And here they are after  normalization:
 ![alt text][image18]

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
+#### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

+#### Data augmentation
-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+The code for this step is contained in the 4th and 5th code cell of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb) :

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:
+Considering the great data inbalance seen in the above histogram, I've decided to "augment" my training set.
+Augmenting the training set helped me to improve the model performance.

+In order to do my data augmentation, I've decided to follow the recommendations found in this suggested [article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) written by Pierre Sermanet and Yann LeCun.
+First, I needed to code a function that randomly transforms dataset images.
+Common data augmentation techniques include rotation, translation, zoom, flips, and/or color perturbation.
+These techniques can be used individually or combined.
+I've decided to go with position ([-2,2] pixels), zoom ([.9,1.1] ratio) and rotation ([-15,+15] degrees), following Lecun's example.
+Plus I decided to add a brightness variation.
+* I used *cv2.addWeighted()* for brightness variation, by adding (with random weight) a black or white image to the orignal image.
+I used this to overcome the overflow problem I was facing with other techniques.
+* I used *cv2.resize* for scale variation.
+I also used *cv2.copyMakeBorder* for image padding (with zeros) to keep a 32x32x3 image.
+* I used *cv2.getRotationMatrix2D" and *cv2.warpAffine* for my rotations.
+* Finaly, I used *cv2.warpAffine* with a manualy entered transformation matrix for my translations.

+Then I used this function in a loop to fill out the classes that needed more examples up to the number of examples of the most represented class.

+Here is a bar chart showing how the training data is now distributed accross the different classes.

+![alt text][image12]

+And here is a sample of the augmented training dataset:

-![alt text][image3]
+![alt text][image13]

-The difference between the original data set and the augmented data set is the following ...
+#### Validation set
+The supplied Pickle file already contained a Train, Testing and Validation set.

+After data augmentation :
+* My training set contained : 86430 examples
+* The validation set : 4410 examples
+* The testing set : 12630 examples

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the 9th code cell of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb)

 My final model consisted of the following layers: